 If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
 But it’s best to wait to apply until you meet the Petal 2 Card credit score requirement.
 You can check your credit score for free on WalletHub.

 You can get Petal 2 Card pre-approval online.
 This way, you can quickly check your odds of approval for certain Petal credit cards before you actually apply for one.
-Current Petal customers may also receive pre-approved offers periodically by e-mail or when logging into their card’s online account.
-And in some cases, Petal will send people pre-approved offers for a specific credit card in the mail.… read full answer
+Current Petal customers may also receive pre-approved offers periodically by e-mail or through their online account.

 Enter your email, name, birthday, phone number, and Social Security Number/ Individual Taxpayer Identification Number.

 Click “Next” to view any pre-approved offers.

 To respond to a Petal 2 Card pre-approved offer received in the mail, visit the website listed in your pre-approval letter and enter the invitation code included with your offer.
-This allows Petal to flag the application as pre-approved.
+This allows the issuer to flag the application as pre-approved.

-Petal 2 Card pre-approvals do not affect your credit score, as they’re done using a soft “pull,” or inquiry.
-But if you decide to submit an application for the Petal 2 Card, Petal will conduct a hard inquiry, which will lead to a slight, but temporary decrease in your credit score.
+Petal 2 Card pre-approval does not affect your credit score, as it results in a soft inquiry.
+But if you decide to submit an application for the Petal 2 Card, the issuer will conduct a hard inquiry.
+This will lead to a slight, but temporary decrease in your credit score.

 The only way you can apply for the Petal 2 Card is online.
 Applications are not accepted by phone or email.
 The Petal 2 Card is available to legal U.S. residents of the 50 states, Washington, D.C., or U.S. military locations, with a valid SSN or ITIN.